-For centuries, the battle for economic progress has identified with the battle for free trade.
-In the decades to come, the battle for economic progress will identify, more and more, with the battle against intellectual monopoly.
+For centuries, the cause of economic progress has been identified with that of free trade.
+In the decades to come, sustaining economic progress will depend, more and more, upon our ability to progressively reduce and eventually eliminate intellectual monopoly.
 As in the battle for free trade, the first step must consist in destroying the intellectual foundations of the obscurantist position.
 Back then the mercantilist fallacy taught that, to become wealthy, a country must regulate trade and strive for trade surpluses.
 Today, the same fallacy teaches that without intellectual monopoly innovations would be impossible and that our governments should prohibit parallel import and enforce draconian intellectual monopoly rules.
-We hope that we have made some progress in demolishing that glass house.
+We hope that we have made some progress in demolishing that myth.